Ronnie-Crawford/DUMPLING/README.md

 The goal of this project is to explore how different architectures and how different datasets, and features of datasets, impact the accuracy of predicting fitness and stability of protein domains.

-Currently 2 architectures have been tried:
+Current architectures that have been tried:

 - An RNN autoencoder to represent a sequence, with a downstream fitness predictor.
 - ESM2 embeddings with downstream stability prediction module.
 - AMPLIFY embeddings with downstream prediction module.

 ## Environment

 You can set up the environment for this package using conda using the command: ```conda env create -f environment.yml```.